koumatsumoto/predicate.js/README.md

-# logic.js
+# validation.ts

-Logic programming for JavaScript
+Validation by Logic programming for TypeScript